passang25/apnaCollege-demo/README.md

 # apnaCollege-demo
-This is my first Github repository
+This is my first Git repository.
+Author:passang_Sherpa